surniaulula/wpsso-breadcrumbs/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-breadcrumbs/assets/icon-256x256.png">

-**Add Schema BreadcrumbList markup to posts, pages, and custom post types.**

-**Select between using ancestors (parents, grand-parents, etc.) or categories for breadcrumbs.**

-**Uses Google's preferred JSON-LD format for Schema markup.**

 **No theme templates or function files to modify!**

 Simply activate / deactivate the plugin to enable / disable the addition of Schema BreadcrumbList markup.

+**Uses Google's preferred JSON-LD format for Schema markup.**

+**Add Schema BreadcrumbList markup to posts, pages, and custom post types.**

+**Select between using ancestors (page parents, grand-parents, etc.) or categories for breadcrumbs.**

 **WPSSO Breadcrumbs Markup is *incredibly fast* and coded for performance:**